 3. Sakuraya, Shimbashi

 This is salaryman town.
-Japan’s ubiquitous business suits are on full display here in Shimbashi but even surrounded in a sea of dark suits, you can’t miss Sakuraya.
+Japan’s ubiquitous business suits are on full display here in Shimbashi but even surrounded by a sea of dark suits, you can’t miss Sakuraya.

 It’s only a couple of minutes from the station.
-Sakuraya have a thin skinned taiyaki for 190 yen and a thick, chunky one for 210 yen.
+Sakuraya has a thin-skinned taiyaki for 190 yen and a thick, chunky one for 210 yen.
 With a chunky taiyaki wrapped in a volume lover’s sensation, it’s the one item at Sakuraya that they like to boast about.

 During your lunch break or even on the way home, you’ll definitely want to stop by.
 With the succulent sweetness of their paste soothing your tired body… oh yes, for sure you’ll want to stop by.